bradwilson/ansible-dev-pc/README.md

   - 18.04 (bionic)
   - 18.10 (cosmic)
   - 19.04 (disco)
+  - 19.10 (eoan)
 - Pop!_OS ([download](https://system76.com/pop))
   - 18.04
   - 18.10
   - 19.04
+  - 19.10

-_Note: The scripts have been updated to support Ubuntu on WSL ("Windows Subsystem for Linux"), though some features require WSL 2._
+_Note: The scripts have been updated to support Ubuntu on WSL ("Windows Subsystem for Linux"), though some features require WSL 2.
+In addition, some software does not fully support 19.10 yet, so 19.04 versions are installed when necessary._

 Other Ubuntu variants may work (like Mint) but they have not been tested.
 Non-Ubuntu variants are unsupported (with no intention of supporting them).
 Similarly, text shell for customization work is `bash`, and UI shell customization work is for